-Once you have entered your user name and login details, you will be taken to the Client Portal home screen.
-To access EERS, you need to select the View details under the ‘My Systems’ heading then click the Launch EERS.
+Once you have logged in using your registered email address and password, you will be taken to the Client Portal home screen.
+To access EERS, you need to select 'National Greenhouse and Energy Reporting' tab then click 'Access Emissions Energy and Reporting System (EERS)':

-EERS is the system where NGER reports are created and submitted.
-Once you have logged into the client portal and selected the EERS link, you will then be taken to the EERS Home screen (you do not need a separate password to log into EERS).
+Once you have logged into Client Portal and selected the EERS link via the 'National Greenhouse and Energy Reporting' tab, you will then be taken to the EERS home screen.
+You do not need a separate username and password to log into EERS.

-From the EERS home screen you can select the appropriate reporting entity (if you have access to more than one organisation's EERS account), and then select the applicable reporting year.
+From the EERS home screen, if you have access to more than one organisation's EERS account(s) you can select the appropriate reporting entity, then the applicable reporting year.

 If you wish to be added to your organisation's EERS account you need to:

-If your NGER contact person has left your organisation, you need to complete the
+If the NGER contact person has left your organisation, and there is no other person in your organisation that has the Organisation Administrator role, you need to complete the

-Once completed, this form can be emailed to the Clean Energy Regulator.
+Once completed, you can email this form to us.
 The form needs to be submitted by an executive officer from your organisation, or if submitted by someone else, an executive officer must be copied into the email.

-There are eight different roles which a person can have.
+There are six different EERS roles that a person can have.
 These roles are:

 documentasset:User guide - Self-service EERS User Management via the Client Portal for more information on roles.

-Addition of a New Contact Person form, email it to
+documentasset:CER-NGER-013 Addition of a New Contact Person form.

-To complete the form, you need to provide the Client Portal user ID (e.g. CER123456) of the person being added.
-If the person does not already have a Client Portal user ID, they should obtain one by registering with the Client Portal through the
+To complete the form, you need to provide the email address and Client Portal user ID (for example, CER123456) of the person being added.
+If the person does not already have a Client Portal account, they should create one by registering with

-The new contact person will then be set up with access to EERS and the Client Portal, and can then use the Client Portal self-service functionality to add new users (e.g. a new executive officer).
+The new contact person will be set up with access to EERS and Client Portal and can then use Client Portal functionality to add new users (for example, a new executive officer).

-Instructions on using the Client Portal to add, edit our remove EERS users, can be found in
+Instructions on using Client Portal to add, edit or remove EERS users, can be found in the

 documentasset:User guide - Self-service EERS User Management via the Client Portal

-If your organisation had an EERS workspace and submitted an NGER report in the previous reporting year, your EERS workspace for the current reporting year will automatically be populated with information from your previous workspace.
+If your organisation has an EERS account and submitted an NGER report in the previous reporting year, your EERS workspace for the current reporting year will automatically be populated with information from your previous reporting period workspace.
 This information will include:

 When you select the appropriate reporting year on the EERS home screen you will be directed to the main details page for the reporting entity that you have selected.
 The reporting entity's corporate structure will be displayed on the left-hand navigation pane as shown below.